 They didn’t disappoint–the friends, I mean.
 Their kisses are another story.

-It was late at night and I was lying in the black lacquer bed I picked out when I was twelve or thirteen.
+It was late at night and I was lying in the black lacquer bed (like this, but the headboard is round.
+Seriously.)
+I picked out when I was twelve or thirteen.
 I didn’t open Tinder looking for love.
 Nay, I figured that Tinderers of Scranton would provide fine fodder for Why Did You Put That on Tinder??

 If I ever found myself pregnant (and a dude were actually involved), I’d make it oh-so-clear from the point of conception that those words are never to be uttered around me or even about me.